 |HEAD||Prof. Latgé Jean-Paul / firstname.lastname@example.org|

-Dr LAMARRE Claude/ Dr LAMBOU Karine/ Dr MOUYNA Isabelle/ PACORY Fabienne, Secretary/ SARFATI-BERT Jacqueline, INSERM / Dr WONG Joanne
+PACORY Fabienne, Secretary/ SARFATI-BERT Jacqueline, INSERM / Dr WONG Joanne Post Doct

-Aspergillus fumigatusis a ubiquitous thermophilic, saprophytic filamentous fungus that disseminates by producing spores that are present in all environments and are continuously inhaled by the humans.
-For that reason, this mould is responsible for invasive pulmonary diseases, most often fatal among immunocompromized patients.
-A.fumigatushas become today the major fungal air-borne pathogen in terms of morbidity and mortality in developed countries.
-The expertise of our unit in biochemistry and molecular biology of A.fumigatusis unique in the world and has allowed to progress significantly in the understanding of the pathology of these threatening infections.
+Aspergillus fumigatus is a ubiquitous thermophilic, saprophytic filamentous fungus that disseminates by producing spores that are present in all environments and are continuously inhaled by the humans.
+For that reason, this mould is responsible for invasive pulmonary diseases, most often fatal among immunocompromised patients.
+A.fumigatus has become today the major fungal air-borne pathogen in terms of morbidity and mortality in developed countries.
+The expertise of our unit in biochemistry and molecular biology of A.fumigatus is unique in the world and has allowed to progress significantly in the understanding of the pathology of these threatening infections.

-In , like in other pathogenic fungi, the cell wall is essential for fungal growth as well as for resisting environmental stresses.
-The cell wall of A.fumigatusis exclusively composed of polysaccharides.
-The fibrillar core of the A.fumigatuscell wall is basically composed of branched glucan – chitin complex, embedded in an amorphous cement composed of linear chains of α(1-3) (1-4) glucan associated to galactomannan.
+In A.fumigatus , like in other pathogenic fungi, the cell wall is essential for fungal growth as well as for resisting environmental stresses.
+The cell wall of A.fumigatus is exclusively composed of polysaccharides.
+The fibrillar core of the A.fumigatus cell wall is basically composed of branched β1-3 glucan – chitin complex, embedded in an amorphous cement composed of linear chains of α(1-3) (1-4) glucan associated to galactomannan.
 These two polysaccharides are also major components of the extracellular matrix that hold hyphae together as a biofilm.
 This biofilm favours growth and increases resistance to antifungals.
+New polysaccharides with a potential in aspergillosis diagnosis have been identified.
 Organizing the three-dimensional network of polysaccharides responsible for the rigidity of the cell wall is a very complex and sequential enzymatic process.
-The enzymes involved in the biosynthesis of α and β1-3 glucans, chitin, galactan and N-and O- mannans have been analyzed using genomic and biochemical approaches.
-The enzymes that are responsible for the branching and cross-linking of the cell wall polysaccharides are also investigated, especially among proteins anchored to plasma membrane by a glycosylphosphatidylinositol moiety.
+The enzymes involved in the biosynthesis of α and β1-3 glucans, chitin, galactan and N-and O- mannans are analyzed using genomic and biochemical approaches.
+New enzymatic activities that are responsible for the branching and cross-linking of the cell wall polysaccharides have been recently identified.

-In collaboration with several other research laboratories, PAMPs and PRRs involved in the immune response of the immunocompetent and immunocompromized mammalian host against A.fumigatusare currently analysed.
+In collaboration with several other research laboratories, PAMPs and PRRs involved in the immune response of the immunocompetent and immunocompromised mammalian host against A.fumigatus are currently analysed.
 This approach will open the way to new cellular immunotherapies that are a promising alternative to the poorly efficient antifungal therapies currently available.

 Keywords: Aspergillus, aspergillosis, cell wall, glycobiology, genetics